FOR IMMEDIATE RELEASE

 Brandy Ernzen, brand manager: 785-274-4304, firstname.lastname@example.org

-Mother Earth News honors seven families who “Live the Good Life”
+Mother Earth News honors three families who “Live the DIY Life”

-Mother Earth News sought Homesteaders of the Year nominations from its readers, online audience and through social media.
-Entries ranged from rural families living off-grid to urbanites raising chickens and gardening in the inner city.
+Mother Earth News sought Homesteaders of the Year nominations from its readers, online audience and through social media, with a focus on stories about do-it-yourself projects.
 Each winner’s profile illustrates a different way to live a satisfyingly simple, self-reliant lifestyle.

-Winners take home a prize kit, including a selection of books from Storey Publishing and tickets to attend a Mother Earth News Fair.
-Winners and runners-up also receive a lifetime subscription to Mother Earth News.
+Each Homesteader of the Year wins a selection of books from Storey Publishing, a speaking slot and tickets to attend a Mother Earth News Fair, T-shirts, and a lifetime subscription to Mother Earth News.

-The Homesteaders of the Year award kicks off the inaugural International Homesteading Education Month this September.
-Mother Earth News teamed up with Grit magazine to sponsor this celebration of modern homesteading.
-They have created an online hub where anyone can register tours, workshops, open houses or other events, and both titles will be promoting Homesteading Education Month throughout the summer.
-Everyone is welcome to participate — individuals, organizations and companies offering products for self-reliant living — both by signing up to host an event and by using the online listings to find nearby events to attend.
-Current and would-be homesteaders can also enter the Holy Cow!
-Homesteading Sweepstakes.
+The Homesteaders of the Year award kicks off International Homesteading Education Month in September.
+Mother Earth News and Grit magazines sponsor this celebration of modern homesteading.
+They have created an online hub where anyone can register tours, workshops, open houses or other events, and both titles will promote Homesteading Education Month throughout the summer.
+Individuals, organizations and companies offering products for self-reliant living are invited to participate — both by signing up to host an event and by using the online listings to find events to attend.
+Current and would-be homesteaders can also enter the 2014 Homesteader Giveaway.

 NOTE: Photos are available upon request.